Northwest Caucasian languages: Ubykh

 Ubykh forms a third branch, with parallels to both Adyghe and Abkhaz.
 The population switched to speaking Adyghe, and Ubykh became extinct on 7 October 1992, with the death of Tevfik Esenç.
 A dialectal division within Ubykh was suspected by Georges Dumézil, but the divergent form he described in 1965 was never investigated further.
 With eighty-one consonants, Ubykh had perhaps the largest inventory in the world aside from the Kx'a and Tuu families of southern Africa with their extensive system of clicks.
 There are pharyngealised consonants and a four-way place contrast among sibilants.
 It was the only Northwest Caucasian language never to have a literary form.

-Relationship to other language families

-A number of factors make the reconstruction of the Northwest Caucasian proto-language problematic: